dylancabral/reading-notes/301/Read 01.md

 ## Componentn based architecture

+## Why Is this Important
+when deploying websites a library can be used to speed the process and add more functionality to a website with less time, this is important as when in the field im sure we wont be given 5 days to write a basic website, this allows us to use industry tools and pre debugged librarys to innact significant overhaul to our product in a streamlined manner

 ## What is a “component”?
 > A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.